-For Fiscal Year 2015, federal and jurisdiction subsidies increased by \$81.1 million to offset operating expenses.
-Jurisdictional operating subsidy accounted for approximately 14.2 percent of revenues in Fiscal Year 2015.
-In Fiscal Year 2015, capital contributions increased by \$3.5 billion due primarily to the noncash transfer of the Silver Line Phase 1 assets in July 2014, as well as federal grant and jurisdictional capital contributions.
+For Fiscal Year 2016, federal and jurisdiction subsidies increased by \$88.4 million to offset operating expenses.
+Jurisdictional operating subsidy accounted for approximately 31% of total revenues in Fiscal Year 2016.
+In Fiscal Year 2016, capital contributions decreased by \$2.9 billion (-72.1%) due primarily to the noncash transfer of the Silver Line Phase 1 assets in July 2014, which resulted in a capital contribution figure for Fiscal Year 2015 that was disproportionally large.
+The capital contribution for Fiscal Year 2016 represents an 86% increase over the capital contribution for Fiscal Year 2014.